jquense/teaspoon/lib/README.md

 ##### `$.element.fn.update()`

-Since shallow collections not not "live" in the same way a real rendered component tree is, you may need to manually update the root collection to flush changes (such as those triggered by a child component).
+Since shallow collections are not "live" in the same way a real rendered component tree is, you may need to manually update the root collection to flush changes (such as those triggered by a child component).

-In general you may not have to ever use `update()` since teaspoon tries to take care of all that for you by spying on the `componentDidUpdate` lifecycle hook of root component instance.
+In general you may not have to ever use `update()` since teaspoon tries to take care of all that for you by spying on the `componentDidUpdate` life-cycle hook of root component instance.

 ##### `$.instance.fn.unmount()`